 Lone Parents and Sick and Disabled Students who are in receipt of Welfare Benefits should check with the Department for Work and Pensions regarding the rules about student finance.
 Being in receipt of student finances may cause disqualification for welfare benefits.
-Generally, lone parents and sick and disabled young people will be required by the DWP to take out Student Loans and apply for the Special Support Grant.
+Generally, lone parents and sick and disabled young people will be assumed by the DWP to have taken out Student Loans and apply for the Special Support Grant.
 Their level of welfare benefit will be calculated by taking into account the loans and grants.

-Lone Parents may be eligible for the Government's Childcare Grant (£159.59 per week for one child and up to £273.60 per week for more than one child) and/or Parents' Learning Allowance (up to £1,617.00 per year).
+Lone Parents (and certain couples with children) may be eligible for the Government's Childcare Grant (£164.70 per week for one child and up to £282.36 per week for more than one child) and/or Parents' Learning Allowance (up to £1,669.00 per year).
 Disabled students may be eligible for the Disabled Students' Allowance.
-Students who have adult dependents may be eligible for an Adult Dependents' Grant (ADG) (up to £2,834.00 per year).
-(2017-2018)
+Students who have adult dependents may be eligible for an Adult Dependents' Grant (ADG) (up to £2,925.00 per year).
+(2018-2019)